rubinj30/go-wasm-test/README.md

 ```

 ### Future ideas
-- Figure out how to compare JS vs. Go sorting of a large number of items, and display the progress in the browser with WASM manipulated elements
+[ ] Figure out how to compare JS vs. Go sorting of a large number of items, and display the progress in the browser with WASM manipulated element with a progress bar or something
-- Cleanup styling
+[ ] Cleanup styling and code
-- Use web worker to run JS sorting so it doesn't block main thread
+[ ] Use web worker to run JS sorting so it doesn't block main thread
+    [x] setup a basic worker running JS script
+    [ ] setup Partytown and test out JS script running in there